TrueBlocks/trueblocks-core/docs/source/index.md

 ..
-QuickBlocks documentation master file, created by sphinx-quickstart on Saturday, October 14, 2016
+QuickBlocks documentation master file, created by sphinx-quickstart on Sat Oct 14 17:48:37 2017.
-   You may adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to QuickBlocks!